NicoG96/War/README.md

 `python3 ./run.py [-i, --interactive]`

 This will launch the application.
 The `-i` flag is an optional parameter to use if the user would like to interactively draw cards.
 Otherwise, the application will seamlessly auto-draw cards until a winner is declared.

+### Tests

+To run the tests included in the package, invoke:

+`python3 -m unittest discover`